Free shipping on orders over $99

 Initial Consultation Indicators

-Suspected Parasitic Infection: If you experience symptoms suggesting intestinal parasites—such as unexplained abdominal pain, diarrhea, visible worms in stool, anal itching (especially at night), unexplained weight loss, or fatigue—consult a healthcare provider for proper diagnosis.
-While over-the-counter antiparasitic treatments exist in some regions, professional diagnosis ensures you receive appropriate treatment for your specific infection.
+Suspected Parasitic Infection: If you experience symptoms suggesting intestinal parasites - such as unexplained abdominal pain, diarrhea, visible worms in stool, anal itching (especially at night), unexplained weight loss, or fatigue - consult a healthcare provider for proper diagnosis.
+While over-the-counter antiparasitic treatments exist in some regions, professional diagnosis helps you receive appropriate treatment for your specific infection.

 Recent Travel to Endemic Areas: Individuals who have traveled to regions with high parasitic disease prevalence and develop gastrointestinal symptoms should seek medical evaluation.
 Healthcare providers can order appropriate diagnostic tests to identify specific parasites and prescribe targeted treatment.